UPPMAX/R-python-julia-matlab-HPC/docs/R/load_runR.rst

           ----------------------------------------------------------------------------

-.. admonition:: Output at HPC2N as of 20 January 2023
+.. admonition:: Output at HPC2N as of 15 October 2023
     :class: dropdown

         .. code-block:: tcl